coccoinomane/instant-win/README.md

 instant-win
 ===========

 PHP class for randomly awarding a fixed amount of instant-wins over a set period of time.

+This project extends the original project at https://github.com/konrness/instant-win by including a simulator script to test the behaviour of the algorithm over a (simulated) extended time period.
+It also makes explicit some algorithm parameters that were implicitly defined in the original code.

+Thank you to [Korness](https://github.com/konrness) for first writing the algorithm!

+Refer to https://github.com/coccoinomane/instant-win for the latest version.

 # Usage